ultralytics/ultralytics/docs/en/integrations/tf-savedmodel.md

 ## FAQ

-### How do I export a Ultralytics YOLOv8 model to TensorFlow SavedModel format?
+### How do I export an Ultralytics YOLO model to TensorFlow SavedModel format?

-Exporting a Ultralytics YOLOv8 model to the TensorFlow SavedModel format is straightforward.
+Exporting an Ultralytics YOLO model to the TensorFlow SavedModel format is straightforward.
 You can use either Python or CLI to achieve this:

 !!!
 Example "Exporting YOLOv8 to TF SavedModel"